EichlerLab/pav/CONFIG.md

 ### Call - INV
 * inv_k_size [31]: K-mer size for inversion density.
-* inv_threads [4]: Number of threads to use for detecting inversions (running density for inversions).
 * inv_region_limit [None]: Before an inversion is resolved, it is comes from a region with inversion signatures.
 If the region exceeds this size, then stop searching for an inversion.
 * inv_min_expand [1]: Expand the search region up to this many times when searching for an inversion and finding only